 A coordinated strategy for national data acquisitions (Element 2) which accommodates countries that have specific technical requirements or heritage and experience on working with a particular EO data source or type.

-A data acquisition and supply strategy in support of GFOI R&D activities (Element 3) was submitted prior to SIT-30 (March-April 2015).
+A data acquisition and supply strategy in support of GFOI R&D activities (Element 3) was submitted prior to SIT-30 (March-April 2015), and updated for SIT-31.

 This Work Plan was initiated in 2015, and has been prepared to map out the activities of the SDCG covering the finalisation and implementation of the space data supply for GFOI.
-The updated plan summarizes the purpose of the GFOI Space Data coordination efforts for 2016 – 2018:
+The updated plan summarizes the purpose of the GFOI Space Data coordination efforts for 2017 – 2019: